melsman/mlkit/doc/arm64-abi.md

 and register mask.
 The collector updates roots in the saved slots; the bridge reloads those updated values before continuing ML execution.

-Frame metadata retains the existing reverse-emission convention: immediately before a continuation are function number, return-PC offset, frame size, and then bitmap words going toward lower addresses.
+The ordinary ML prologue saves incoming LR before any entry collection can occur.
+A GC-call stub must separately preserve the `bl`/`blr` continuation in its x30 snapshot slot before calling C, and restore it before returning.
+The collector uses that safepoint PC and the described ML frame state to start the walk; older activations use saved LR slots and the return-PC index.
+The bridge continuation and the function's saved incoming LR are distinct addresses and must not be substituted for one another.
+Both are non-roots.

+The ARM return-PC index maps to an out-of-line descriptor anchor.
+Relative to that anchor, function number is at word -1, return-PC offset at -2, frame size at -3, and bitmap words at -4 and below.
+This preserves the existing payload ordering without interpreting instructions before LR as metadata.
 Bitmap words contain 32 meaningful bits, stored in 64-bit slots.
 For bit k, the corresponding word is `frameBase + 8*(frameWords-1-k)`.
 Both saved FP and return PC have zero bits.
 The return-PC offset is the formula above; the frame size includes both header words and all alignment padding.
 Terminate at the existing sentinel frame-size value.
 Tests must cover roots around each header, spilled results, multiple bitmap words, and restoration of relocated register roots.
+Emitter/runtime acceptance tests must also cover nested direct/indirect ML calls, LR survival across C and GC calls, tail recursion with bounded stack use, leaf `ret`, exception-handler entry, and descriptor lookup in linked and dynamically loaded images.
+These execution tests remain pending the emitter.

 ## C calls and callbacks